 Other research interests include the representation of the academic or educator in popular culture, from the classic Oxbridge Don (such as in Porterhouse Blue) to the contemporary economised universities presented in contemporary literature, film and television.

 - British Association of Victorian Studies (BAVS), Member and 2018 Conference Co-Organiser

 - British Assocation for Contemporary Literary Studies (BACLS), Graduate Representative on Editoral Board

 - European Network for Research Evaluation in the Social Sciences and the Humanities (ENRESSH), Member

 - European Consortium for Humanities Institutes and Centres (ECHIC), ECR Representive on Advisory Board

 Zoe is a passionate educator and was delighted to be twice shortlisted for ‘Best Postgraduate Teacher’ at the University of Exeter in 2015 and in 2017.
-She has been a Graduate Teaching Assistant in English at the University of Exeter since 2013.
-Zoe’s teaching experience includes undergraduate and postgraduate modules.

 In two voyages of exploration in 2014 and 2016 Zoe circumnavigated the globe by ship as part of the University of Virginia’s Semester at Sea programme.
 Teaching aboard on a floating university (your eyes do not deceive you!) provided her with an invaluable insight into other cultures, visiting 30 countries and witnessing the effects of globalisation first hand.